alexharri/website/posts/webgl-gradients.md

 ## Multiple waves

 Let's update our shader to include multiple waves.
-As a first step, I'll create a reusable <Gl>wave_alpha</Gl> function that takes in a $y$ position and height for the wave and returns an alpha value.
+As a first step, I'll create a reusable <Gl method>wave_alpha</Gl> function that takes in a $y$ position and height for the wave and returns an alpha value.

 ```glsl
 float wave_alpha(float Y, float height) {